-This boron-based, concentrated wood preservative controls termites, insects, and wood decay fungi such as brown and white rot.
-Use on wooden structures that come into contact with water such as crawl spaces, decks, sills, columns, joists, beams, logs, siding, and fences.
-This versatile product can be used on wet or dry surfaces, indoors or outdoors, and on wood or wood-based products before or after treatment with LiquidWood or WoodEpox.
-It’s the preservative of choice for its long lasting effects and low toxicity to humans and pets.
-Apply to bare wood.
-Dilute with water as needed.
+Uses: Bora-Care® prevents and controls termites, insects, and wood decay fungi such as brown and white rot.
+Use on bare wood that is regularly in contact with water, such as crawl spaces, decks, sills, columns, joists, beams, logs, siding, and fences.
+Bora-Care is extremely versatile and can be used indoors or outdoors on wet or dry wood or wood-based surfaces.
+It is compatible with LiquidWood® and WoodEpox® and is most effective prior to making epoxy repairs.

-Coverage: Dependent upon dilution ratio and surface type.
+Technical Characteristics: Coverage: Dependent upon dilution ratio and surface type.
 Size: 1 Gallon.
 Active ingredient: borate mineral salt.

 This product is unavailable for shipment into Canada.

 - My big wood deck has no roof over it.
 Summer is coming and it is very dry, so I would normally put an oil on it to rehydrate it, or perhaps a stain to protect it from UV.
 But in the winter it is very rainy, so two years ago I applied Bora-Care.
 1- how often should one apply bora-care to prevent rot?
 2- I don't blieve bora-care re-hydrates, so what would you suggest I do, and in what order?
 Thanks!